ctirpak/ctirpak.github.io/p4/README.md

 * Starting page scores for speed: 28/100 Mobile, 30/100 Desktop
 * Resized/Recompressed images into the smallest size possible without sacrificing quality
 * Created appropriately sized images where needed, such as thumbnails
+* Added media attribute to <link> tag for CSS import, to indicate screen or print

 ### Getting started